jelastic-jps/wordpress/tiers2021/text/description-wp100.md

-WordPress CMS deployed as a lightweight standalone elastic container for running smaller websites and blogs with minimal allocated resources for cost efficiency:
+WordPress CMS deployed as a lightweight standalone elastic container for running smaller and medium websites with average scaling limit and usage-based resource allocation:

-* 4 GB RAM, 12 GHz CPU
+* Up to 64 cloudlets (8 GiB RAM, 25.6 GHz CPU)
-* 20 GB SSD Local Disk
+* Up to 20 GB of Disk
-* 200 GB CDN
+* CDN per consumption
 * 1 Public IP

 **Topology inside Container:**